fjvallarino/monomer/docs/tutorials/03-life-cycle.md

 Keys are not only used for merging.
 In this example, we use them to set focus on the `description` textField whenever a new item is added.

-We will see in the Producers example that we can also use them for sending messages to widgets.
+We will see in the Producers example that we can also use keys for sending messages to widgets.

 ## Notes